gitjps/chatbot_phone_handover/README.md

 ## Use Case Description
 Initially the client chats via Messenger with the Watson Assistant chatbot.

-If she initiates a handover to a sales agent:
+If she initiates a handover to an agent:
-- Twilio calls the phones of the client and the phone of a sales agent subequently,
+- Twilio calls the phones of the client and the phone of an agent subequently,
 - the two start to talk,
 - the status of the preceding chatbot conversation can be displayed on the Node-RED dashboard to the agent (not implemented yet).